RealTimeChris/Jsonifier/ReadMe.md

 activitiesl♥t♥m♥afks♣falsem♣sinceam♠statusmt♥m♥afks♣falsem♣sinceam♠statusmt♥m♥afks♣falsem♣sinceam♠statusmjm
 propertiest♥mbrowsermDiscordCoreAPIm♠devicemDiscordCoreAPIm☻osmWindowsm♣shardl☻aa☺jm♠statusmm♣tokenmm☻opa☻
 ```
-- Also note that the `Jsonifier` class Jsonifier_Dll can accept arguments of type `Jsonifier` to be concatenated into the string - as the `UpdatePresenceData` class Jsonifier_Dll above shows.
+- Also note that the `Jsonifier` class can accept arguments of type `Jsonifier` to be concatenated into the string - as the `UpdatePresenceData` class above shows.
 ## Installation (CMake)
 - Requirements:
 	- CMake 3.20 or later.